msales/streams/README.md

 ## Concepts

-Streams breaks processing the following basic parts.
+Streams breaks processing into the following basic parts.

 * **Message** is a message in the system, consisting of a key, value and context.